surryaansh/Automation-two-way-sync/README.md

 - Understanding timestamp loopholes and fixing errors
 - Drafting README structure

-One suggestion I rejected: AI proposed using a webhook architecture; I simplified to polling to keep the implementation clear and aligned with assignment scope.
+One suggestion I rejected: AI proposed using a webhook architecture; I simplified to polling to keep the implementation clear.